ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 ## Updating Storage

-AddressBook stores data by serializing `JsonAdaptedPerson` into `json` with the help of an external library — Jackson.
-Let’s update `JsonAdaptedPerson` to work with our new `Person`!
+AddressBook stores data by serializing `JsonAdaptedQuestion` into `json` with the help of an external library — Jackson.
+Let’s update `JsonAdaptedQuestion` to work with our new `Question`!

 While the changes to code may be minimal, the test data will have to be updated as well.